Beginning to Define the Cuisine(s) or, the Tip of the Iceberg

 3. Stir a teaspoon of flour into the fat in the pan.
 Let it cook for a minute, stirring, and slowly stir in the Madeira.
 Cook, stirring and scraping the pan, until thickened, then stir in the broth.
 Bring to a simmer and cook until lightly thickened.
 Return the scallops to the pan and cook, turning them several times, until they are heated through and the sauce is thick.
 Turn off the heat, taste and correct the seasonings.
 Return the pork to the platter, spoon the gravy over it, and serve at once.
 Read More

-Of all the things we cooked together, nothing recalls those days more poignantly or delectably than one of MaMa’s great specialties: young swan-necked yellow squash, scooped out and filled with its own pulp mixed with stale crumbs and seasoned simply with sliced green onions, salt, and pepper.
+Of all the things we cooked together, nothing recalls those days more poignantly or delectably than one of MaMa’s great specialties: young swan-necked yellow squash, steamed, scooped out and filled with its own pulp mixed with stale crumbs and seasoned simply with sliced green onions, salt, and pepper.

 Ever since the first time I crumbled the bread for them fifty years ago, MaMa’s squash have been a regular part of my summer table—although, through those years, I’ve strayed from the simple elegance of her formula, adding at various times bacon, prosciutto, seafood, sausage, sage, thyme, Parmigiano, Cheddar, and garlic.
 But when it comes down to it, if the squash are good to begin with, all that just gilded the lily and got in the way.